adamcath/haute-codeture/haute-codeture.md

 ##### `Optional` to the rescue

-The best solution is to use a programming language that forces you to be explicit about the possible absence of a value, but just using Guava's `Optional` is a surprisingly good comprimise.
+The best solution is to use a programming language that forces you to be explicit about the possible absence of a value, but Guava's `Optional` is a surprisingly good comprimise.

 If you may return a `RayGun` or maybe not, declare your return type as `Optional<RayGun>`.
 Your callers won't have to wonder whether you're giving them